k9targex/Faceit-Api/README.md

   <img src="Picture3.png" alt="Preview" width="1000"style="border-radius: 40px; overflow: hidden;">
 </p>

+## Security and Authentication

+This project implements **Spring Security** to ensure that only authenticated and authorized users can access the application's resources.
+Authentication is handled through **JWT tokens**, which provide a secure and stateless way to manage user sessions.

+- **JWT Tokens**:
+  - The tokens are configured with **HttpOnly** and **Secure** flags to enhance security by ensuring that the tokens are accessible only by the server and transmitted over secure connections (HTTPS).

+- **Custom Error Handling**:
+  - A custom error handler is in place to manage exceptions and errors consistently across the application.
+This ensures that the user experience remains smooth and that sensitive information is not exposed in error messages.

+## Logging and Monitoring

+The application includes a comprehensive **logging system** that tracks user actions and system events.
+This allows for detailed monitoring and auditing, which is crucial for maintaining security and performance.

+## Caching

+To improve performance and reduce the load on external APIs and databases, **caching** is implemented.
+This ensures that frequently accessed data is stored locally and retrieved quickly, reducing response times and improving user experience.

 ## Installation and Running

 1. Clone the repository to your local computer: